OneIdentity/SafeguardPowerBI/SafeguardSessions/README.md

 ## About the project

 The aim of One Identity Safeguard Power BI Connector (Connector) is to provide a solution for customers to visualize their audit data captured by [One Identity Safeguard for Priviledged Sessions] (SPS) in a highly configurable way compared to the on-box reporting system of SPS.
-The Connector uses basic authentication to connect to SPS and imports sessions metadata that matches the criteria given by the Connector's input parameters.
+The Connector uses basic authentication with local login method to connect to SPS and imports sessions metadata that matches the criteria given by the Connector's input parameters.
 After successful data retrieval, the Connector returns with two tables:

 - **Info**: contains information about the data fetch process for debugging purposes
 - **Sessions**: contains the actual sessions metadata